What is Reverse Osmosis?

 How does Reverse Osmosis Work?

-In order to better understand the term Reverse Osmosis, let’s start out by defining Osmosis.
+In order to better understand the term Reverse Osmosis or RO, let’s start out by defining Osmosis.

 Osmosis is produced by nature and membrane technology by the passing of one solvent with low concentration through a semi-permeable membrane into a solvent of higher concentrate in attempt to balance or dilute the more concentrated side.